sliminality/visual-proofs/md/writeup.md

 I want to briefly discuss a few relevant aspects of the technical approach.
 I have personally found significant joy in the interplay between technology and theory and consider the topic woefully underresearched; I'm also very pleased with what I was able to accomplish from a technical standpoint.

-Although the artifact here only provides one example, it is an early proof of concept (no pun intended) for a generalizable tool capable of *generating interactive two-dimensional visualizations from the text of geometric proofs* with certain characteristics. [^1] I chose this direction after spending days pondering Drucker's articulated ideal of a mapping between human thought, abstract mathesis, and graphical representation.
+Although the artifact here only provides one example, it is an early proof of concept (no pun intended) for a generalizable tool capable of *generating interactive two-dimensional visualizations from geometric proofs* with certain characteristics,[^1] given a list of the relative positions of all points in the construction.
+I chose this direction after spending days pondering Drucker's articulated ideal of a mapping between human thought, abstract mathesis, and graphical representation.
 Based on prior research in the aforementioned areas, I immediately began thinking of ways to automate the mapping between the abstract notation in the text, and the underlying graphical forms.
 This topic was particularly compelling for several reasons: it aligned with my primary research interests in programming languages, information visualization, and representation; it piqued my side interests in the philosophical implications of my chosen lines of work; and it was a tool that could directly help me, as someone with dyscalculia, in my mathematical studies.

 In its current rough form, the tool itself is a mapping from the following inputs: